 But this crustless chicken pot pie recipe is way easier.
 It has everything I actually want in a pot pie: tender chicken, soft vegetables, and a creamy, savory sauce.
 Just without the crust.
+I’ve tested this casserole both in cast iron and in a separate baking dish, and it’s my go-to when I want pot pie flavor without making pastry.

 What is a No Crust Chicken Pot Pie?

 A no crust chicken pot pie is exactly what it sounds like: a chicken pot pie made without the traditional pastry crust.
+In this version, “no crust” means no pie dough.
+Instead, you add a soft biscuit-style topping right on top of the creamy filling before baking.

 Instead of wrapping everything in dough, you build a thick, creamy filling with chicken, vegetables, and a simple sauce, then bake it as a casserole.
 This helps because you still get all the comforting flavor of a classic pot pie, but with less work and fewer steps.